Allergy

 • Human TSLPR-IL-7R reporter cell line: Known to promote type 2 responses as seen in allergic disease, TSLP is an epithelial derived cytokine promoting Th2 cell polarisation and stimulating dendritic cells, basophils, mast cells, ILC2s and eosinophils.
 In addition to being approved target in severe asthma, TSLP is an attractive therapeutic target in multiple allergic cascades.
 Test your TSLP targeting molecules using our engineered human TSLPR and IL-7R expressing luciferase reporter cell line.

-This list is not exhaustive; our specialist team can develop the best assay to answer your questions.
+This list is not exhaustive; if you don’t see the exact allergy assay you need, our specialist team can develop the best assay to answer your questions.
 Give us a problem, and we’ll find your solution.

 Expertise in primary biology assays